Building Clinical Expertise through Feedback: Nurturing Constructive Supervision Connections

 - Name three types of feedback to use in order to effectively communicate and navigate difficult clinical conversations with a student.

-- Describe how at least two generational trends shape our feedback and impact our approach to mentorship.
+- Examine at least two generational trends which shape our feedback and impact our approach to mentorship.

 Time Ordered Agenda